 Visualization & Meditation

 I have also tried methods of visualization dream versions of myself when meditating.
 And it works, by the same principle.
 If you visualize yourself acting in a certain way enough times, then your brain will start associating that with you, and it will become your new identity.
 You can for example practice visualizing yourself with a confident and proud posture, or with positive energy, or being confident in your body.
 Anything really.
-And you’ll slowly be learning your body and mind a new pattern of being and feeling.
+And you’ll slowly be teaching your body and mind a new pattern of being and feeling.

 Words of Affirmation

 You can also practice using words of affirmation.
 Word of affirmation are statements you make about yourself as facts.
-Similar to visualization, it’s a way of learning your body and mind a new pattern of thinking.
+Similar to visualization, it’s a way of teaching your body and mind a new pattern of thinking.
 One example can be the statement “I am confident”, or “I am grateful for my life”, or “I am creative”.
 The important thing while practicing words of affirmation is to feel what you are stating as truth, and to do it often.

 But should we identify ourselves with our actions?